Kettle Valley Tour

 Between Pemberton and Princeton is a HUGE range of riding and scenery.

 – We start the day heading over the Highline, a beauty ride from Pemberton to Darcy on twisty roads with lush green surroundings followed by 30km stretch of dirt climbs, tight turns and stunning views, up over Mission Mountain to Carpenter Lake and from here we’ll head to Lillooet.
-The afternoon will be spent making our way to cache creek and exploring the either the rolling farm lands in between or Marble Canyon depending how the groups feeling.
-We’ll stay the night in Cache Creek area.
+The afternoon will be spent exploring the rolling farm lands in between Lillooet & Cache Creek where we’ll stay the night.

-– After Fountain Valley, we’ll cruise the Cariboo highway before turning into Onion lakes, an area known by many avid riders for their vast array of single track, double track and races held.
+– Afterwards we’ll cruise the Cariboo highway before turning into Onion lakes, the area is known by many avid riders for their vast array of single track, double track and races held.
 If the experience is there, some more technical routes may be taken through this area.
 Some furry friends are usually occupying the road but the guides will make sure to point out the cows, bulls and bighorn sheep.

 – From Spences Bridge down to Merritt we follow Highway 8, it’s a beautiful ride and allows some recoup time after the twisty dirt roads through Onion Lake.
-Merritt makes a great place to refuel the bikes and bodies before heading into the Kane Valley, which boasts approximately 25 small lakes, and loads of camping and recreation sites.
+Merritt makes a great place to refuel the bikes and bodies before heading into a lake and recreation filled riding area on the way to Princeton.

 The second night will be spent in Princeton.